stsiwo/sts_blogs/README.md

         * 2.1.2. setup firewall rules (open port 80, 443)
         * 2.1.3. setup DNS (use network tag to specify the isntance)
       * 2.2.
 SSL (letsEncrypt with Docker config)
+        * get ssl certificate first for each domains/subdomains and setup project
         * 2.2.1. necessary files
           * 2.2.1.1. docker-compose.<env_name>.ssl.yml (dir: app)
           * 2.2.1.2. nginx default.conf (dir: app/data/nginx)
           * 2.2.1.3. initial-letsencrypt.sh (dir: app) - startup script for docker-letsencrypt stuff
         * 2.2.2. steps
-          * 2.2.2.1 can use template file (from [reference](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71)
+          * 2.2.2.1 can use template file (from [reference](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71))
           * 2.2.2.2. replace 'example.org' with your domain and subdomain at 'initial-letsencrypt', 'default.conf', docker-compsoe.<env_name>.ssl.yml
           * 2.2.2.3. run initial-letsencrypt script
             * there are several ways to get certificate such as single certificate with multiple domain/subdomain or certificate for each domain/subdomain. check my [gist](https://gist.github.com/stsiwo/13a55cb8abab8517b2f8f78cf6167aae)